Posted on Saturday, September 10th, 2022 at 6:05 pm

 - Accepted demand – The insurance carrier might accept the demand.
 That means they agree their policyholder is responsible for your injury.
 They also agree to pay the compensation demanded in the letter.

 - Proposed counteroffer – The insurer could send your lawyer a counteroffer.
-That means they believe their policyholder should be liable but disagree with the demanded amount of money.
+That means they believe their policyholder should be liable but disagree with the demanded amount.
 At that point, your attorney can begin negotiating for an adequate settlement.

 - Denied claim – When an insurance company rejects a demand letter, they don’t believe their policyholder is at fault and denies the claim.
 Pursuing a lawsuit might be necessary when this happens.